Royals step into the void as government struggles with a divided Malaysia

 Citing philosopher Antonio Gramsci, he likened the situation to “the old is dying and the new cannot be born”, and in that void is comfort for a primeval institution like the monarchy.

 “In a way, the Agong is attempting to establish himself as ‘the fount of Malay interest’ by subverting a further Malay tendency towards the nationalist and religious right,” said Mr Khoo.
 “If he is seen to be able to cultivate reason in any situation, he will emerge as the natural arbiter in many issues and hence centralise the monarchy in matters of such dispute.
-The question then is ‘what is the real future of civilian administration?’”
+The question then is: ‘What is the real future of civilian administration?’”

 Critics point to a failure of the authorities to administer justice fairly.

 For Socksgate, those deemed to have offended Islamic sensibilities have had business licences suspended, goods seized, and were charged in court.
 Two men have already been imprisoned for six months for making remarks deemed as insulting Islam following the controversy.

 Meanwhile, vigilantes who had earlier physically intimidated the two jailed men have gone scot-free.
 Three KK Super Mart stores have also been targets of firebombs, with no word on whether any suspects have been identified.